-While summer teaching is not included as part of regular 9-month faculty contracts and appointments, faculty wishing to teach during the summer will be given the opportunity to do so, primarily on the basis of program need and secondarily on the basis of available financial resources.
-Generally, all faculty members shall be consulted by the Director and/or sequence coordinators concerning their desire to teach during the summer.
+While summer teaching is not included as part of regular 9-month faculty contracts and appointments, faculty wishing to teach during the summer may be given the opportunity to do so, primarily on the basis of program need and secondarily on the basis of available financial resources.
+Generally, all faculty members shall be consulted by the Director concerning their desire to teach during the summer.
 The Director follows the guidelines and procedures for summer employment set forth in Article IX, Section 4 of the TT CBA and Article IX, Section 2 of the FTNTT CBA.